Salma2002ba/SpoonWeather_BABA/README.md

     - This is a known issue with the SLF4J logger.
 It does not affect the Spoon transformation's functionality and can be safely ignored.

-- **Transformation Errors**:
-    - If the transformation fails, check:
-        - The Java file paths in your project.
-        - The syntax of the WeatherAdvisor.java code, ensuring it follows standard conventions.

 ## Project Structure